 Practical instruction is stressed, while laying a solid Biblical and theological foundation for effective ministry to both teens and their families.
 Students are involved in a variety of hands-on Student Ministry opportunities during their four year program.
-Elective courses for students in the Youth Ministry track address such subjects as Teens in Crisis, Global Youth Ministry, and Urban Youth Ministry.

 The Youth Ministry track is built on the B.A.
 (Ministry) core, plus the following courses:

-Adolescent Psychology Denominational History & Polity Introduction to Counselling 3 1.5 3 Ministry Church Health, Growth & Leadership Introduction to Compassion Ministry Introduction to Youth Ministry Models & Theology of Youth Ministry Credits 3 3 3 3
+General Education Credits Pastoral Ministry 3 Adolescent Psychology 3 Youth Ministry Electives 6 Denominational History & Polity 1.5 Introduction to Counselling 3 Total credit hours 120 Ministry Credits The Supervised Ministry Experience for s tudents Church Health, Growth & Leadership 3 following the Youth Ministry track takes Introduction to Compassion Ministry 3 under the supervision of a youth speciali ist in a Introduction to Youth Ministry 3 church of the student's own denomina tion or Models & Theology of Youth Ministry 3 parachurch organization.

-Credits

-General Education

-Pastoral Ministry

-Youth Ministry electives

-The Supervised Ministry Experience for students following the Youth Ministry track takes place under the supervision of a youth specialist in a church of the student's own denomination or parachurch organization.